Water Saving Irrigation: 2026 Guide for West Texas Homes

 What is the easiest way to start with water saving irrigation?

 The simplest first step is to adjust your irrigation schedule.
 Water only in the early morning and use your controller’s “seasonal adjust” or “water budget” feature to reduce watering times during cooler weather.
-If the unit isn’t responding, see our irrigation controller repair guide.
+If the unit is not responding, see the irrigation controller repair guide.
 Fixing obvious leaks or broken heads is another easy win.

 How much water can a smart controller really save?